codee-com/performance-demos/README.md

   * A valid Codee license and package is required.
 Please, [`contact us at codee.com`](https://www.codee.com/contact-us/).
 * Third, take a look at the information displayed in the screen, as the script invokes Codee to get an screening report of the project, uses Codee’s “auto” mode to annotate the source code with compiler pragmas and verifies the correctness and speedup of the auto-generate optimized code.

-The following output corresponds to an execution on a laptop running Ubuntu 21.04 and equipped with an AMD Ryzen 4800H CPU and 16 GBs of RAM:
+The following output corresponds to an execution on a laptop running Ubuntu 21.04 and equipped with an AMD Ryzen 4800H CPU and 16 GBs of RAM, using gcc 10.3:

 ```
 $ ./benchmark-mbedTLS-vector.sh